 At this time, we are not able to distribute complete Hapkits to the public.
 However, you can build your own Hapkit if you would like purchase the components and have access to a laser cutter, 3D printer, and/or other machine tools.
 You can modify the design to enable use of whatever prototyping facilities you have available.
 If you have any questions, please contact us, and we will try to post the answer as soon as possible.

-PLEASE NOTE THAT AS OF SEPTEMBER 2013, THESE INSTRUCTIONS HAVE NOT BEEN TESTED OUTSIDE THE HAPKIT DESIGN TEAM.
-USE AT YOUR OWN RISK.
+PLEASE NOTE THAT AS OF OCTOBER 2013, THESE INSTRUCTIONS HAVE NOT BEEN TESTED OUTSIDE THE HAPKIT DESIGN TEAM.
+USE AT YOUR OWN RISK!

 The mechanical components of Hapkit are primarily laser-cut 1/4" acrylic.
 In addition, the drive wheel (mounted on one end of the motor shaft) and the magnet holder (mounted on the other end of the motor shaft) were 3D printed.
 Click here to download a zip file of Hapkit Solidworks and DXF Files.
 We will provide more explanation of these files in the near future!

 The actuator is a Maxon A-Max26 motor.
 Here's the one place where you might say that the price of Hapkit is not realistic – we got many of these motors for $8 from Jameco.
 However, the cost of these motors if ordered directly from Maxon is on the order of $150!
 (It's likely that Jameco got these motors surplus.)
 Thus, it is not clear if there is a long-term low-cost source for these high-quality motors.
 We caution you against using inexpensive motors in your Hapkit, because they will likely have much high friction, inertia, and cogging torque than the A-Max.
 All of these undesirable dynamic properties will make it much harder to feel the haptic effects that you program.